AMY WOOD, MA. ED

 Susan Tracy McDaniel

 Susan Tracy McDaniel, M.Ed. is a lecturer in the Infant and Toddler Education Program at Seton Montessori Institute in Chicago, Illinois as well as at Montessori Education Center of the Rockies in Boulder, Colorado.
 Her expertise spans Montessori philosophy and application, child development, and parent education.
 She has served infant and toddlers as a teacher for over 20 years and is a frequent national speaker and consultant.
 Susan is the Director of the Learning Together Parent Education Center in Illinois.
 She holds a Bachelor of Arts degree in Psychology from Northwestern University and a Masters degree in Education from Loyola College.
 She is a certified EFT practitioner and holds both AMS and AMI credentials in infant and toddler education.

-Nancy Rose, MA. is the Executive Director of New England Early Childhood Associates (NEECA), an organization providing a variety of outreach services to individuals and organizations serving young children and their families in the New England area.
-In addition to a BA in Distributed Studies, Nancy Rose holds a Masters degree in Special Education and teaching certificates from both the American Montessori Society (AMS) and the Association Montessori Internationale (AMI).
-She has served as a faculty member and has been a guest lecturer at several colleges, universities and teacher training programs and has been involved in all facets of early childhood education for more than 40 years.
+Nancy Rose, MA. is the Executive Director of New England Early Childhood Associates (NEECA), an organization providing various outreach services to individuals and organizations serving young children and their families in the New England area.
+In addition to a BA in Distributed Studies, Nancy Rose holds a Master’s degree in Special Education and teaching certificates from the American Montessori Society (AMS) and the Association Montessori Internationale (AMI).
+She has served as a faculty member and has been a guest lecturer at several colleges, universities, and teacher training programs.
+She has been involved in all facets of early childhood education for more than 40 years.
 She was a co-founder and academic director of the Montessori Teacher Training Program of the Rockies and a co-founder of the AMS Peace Committee.